Monu-Chaudhary/MyStory/README.md

 - ✅ Users are able to see at least 3 context items
 - ✅ Users are able to tap into each context item and see detail view contains information about each item

+The following **optional** features are not implemented:

+- ❌ Improve and customize the user interface through styling and coloring
+- ❌ Allow users to scroll when context items are off-screen (table view implemention)

+The following **additional** features are not implemented:

+- ❌ List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough